 An additional explanation for demand charges is that they capture the customer-specific fixed cost of providing a certain level of service capacity to the customer’s site.
 Such capacity, however, is established by making up-front and largely sunk investments in the local distribution network and the final connection to the customer.
 These may constitute substantial fixed costs, but those costs are determined by the attributes of the connection, not by the customer’s peak usage after the connection is established.
 A monthly fixed charge based on the customer’s service capacity would more appropriately capture these costs.

 The use of demand charges has also created a large market of consultants advising customers on how to reduce their peak demand (see here, here, and here for examples).
-Those strategies that may yield little benefit to the utility or society.
+Those strategies yield little benefit to the utility or society.
 Customers faced with demand charges place high private value on reducing their very highest hour of usage even if there are other hours in which usage is nearly as high, and even if none of those hours are coincident with system peak times.

 At their very best, demand charges capture some customer-specific fixed costs and may very imperfectly reflect the time-varying costs of the customer’s consumption.
 But customer-specific fixed charges that reflect service levels and time-varying pricing accomplish these goals much more effectively, so why would one use demand charges?